gregstewart/blog/source/_posts/2015-03-07-working-with-function-arguments.markdown

 	let task = execForeverCommand('start', 'path/to/service', 'some', 'other', 'option');

 The `execForeverCommand` would build up a command to execute by concatenating a variable length list of function arguments into one single string.
 What follows are three different approaches I took to build up that string based off of those arguments.
+By the way a function that accepts a variable number of arguments is also known as a [_variadic function_](https://hacks.mozilla.org/2015/05/es6-in-depth-rest-parameters-and-defaults/).

 My initial intention was to just use `arguments.join(" ")`; however function arguments are not an array, instead they are [an Array like object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/arguments), therefore I opted to use a for-in loop: